ncatlab/nlab-content/pages/7/4/3/7/17347/content.md

 +-- {: .proof}
 ###### Proof

-By the defining exactness of $E^\bullet$, def. \ref{GeneralizedCohomologyOnGeneralInfinityCategory}, and the way this appears in def. \ref{ConnectinHomomorphismForCohomologyTheoryOnInfinityCategory}, using that $\sigma$ is by definition an isomorphism.
+By the defining exactness of $\widetilde  E^\bullet$, def. \ref{GeneralizedCohomologyOnGeneralInfinityCategory}, and the way this appears in def. \ref{ConnectinHomomorphismForCohomologyTheoryOnInfinityCategory}, using that $\sigma$ is by definition an isomorphism.

 =--